wp-plugins/thinglink/readme.txt

 === Plugin Name ===
-Contributors: ryanjwilke, thinglink
+Contributors: ryanjwilke,thinglink
 Donate link: http://ryanjwilke.com/
 Tags: Thinglink, images, photos, photography, thumbnails, comments, links, tags, tagging, tag, RJW, Ryan Wilke, Ryan J Wilke, Ryan James Wilke, Chez Pim, thing, things
 Requires at least: 3.0
 Tested up to: 3.0.1
 Stable tag: 1.0.2

+ThingLink, a provider of image interaction tools, changes how people interact with photos by transforming them into a navigational surface for search, commerce, and social connection.

-A very simple way to add the Thinglink script to your whole website.
+This plugin provides a very simple way to add the Thinglink script to your whole website.

 == Description ==